dedis/popstellar/docs/messageData.md

 election’s channel.
 Each member may cast multiple votes, only the last one will be counted.
 If write-in is allowed for the election then the vote has to have a write-in.

+For the generated vote ids, it has to be made sure that the hash is unique and consistent across all subsystems.
+The hash is computed based on the list of ballot option indices.
+To disambiguated between `[1, 0]` and `[10]`, the usage of the comma delimiter `,` in between the indices is mandatory and to make the hash unique, the list of indicies should be sorted in ascending order (from small numbers/indicies to bigger ones, from left to right).
+Last but not least, it must be made sure that this list does not contain any duplicates, i.e. represents a set of indices.
+(Each ballot option can only be selected once).

+For example if the user select the ballot options with indices 5 and 2, then the hash function should be applied only to the string `2,5`, not to `2,2,5`, `5,2`, `25`, `[2,5]` or `2, 5` (note the additional space).

 <details>
 <summary>
 💡 See some examples